AdobeDocs/workfront.en/help/quicksilver/agile/use-scrum-in-an-agile-team/scrum-board/filter-by-user-scrum-board.md

 ## Filter by user on the scrum board

+1. Main Menu
+1.
+1. Teams
+1. Switch team
+1.
 1. Navigate to an active iteration.
 1. Click the Filter drop-down menu on the right side of the scrum board.
-1. Select the name of the user or `Unassigned`.
+1. Select the name of the user or **Unassigned**.

 >[!NOTE]
 >